XenonofArcticus/csvchart/README.md

   interest in each row: Difficulty (percent), search volume (int), and keyword (string).

+- The numeric columns we care about are always "Search Volume" (X axis) and "Keyword Difficulty" (Y axis).
+The labels for each point are "Keyword"

 - We make a carrier 2d dot plot similar to [this](https://images.app.goo.gl/bVYjQdWPGGGPPwZi8)

 - X axis is the search volume, with logarithmic scaling, ranged between the min